This tutorial will guide you through how to run PostgreSQL with persistent storage inside a Docker container and connect to it.

-Before deploying, you’ll need to setup a Docker volume or bind mount to persist your database in.
+Before deploying, you’ll need to set up a Docker volume or bind mount to persist your database.
 Otherwise, your data will be lost when the container restarts.
 The mount should be made to

 /var/lib/postgresql/data directory within the container.

-For the purposes of this guide, we will create a docker volume and attach it to your PostgreSQL container.
+We will create a docker volume for this guide and attach it to your PostgreSQL container.

 sudo docker volume create postgres-volume